MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/everything-about-arrays.md

 #### Switch loop

 This is one that is easy to overlook.
-If you provide an array to a [switch statement][], it checks each item in the array.
+If you provide an array to a [switch statement][switch statement], it checks each item in the array.

 ```powershell